Homemade California roll prepared with imitation crab (surimi) is an inside-out sushi.

 This post is part of a series of Japanese recipes.

 This includes traditional Japanese dishes such as miso soup as well as modern meals and recipes.

-California roll is a variation of sushi, created and popularized on the east coast of the US.
+California roll is a variation of sushi, created and popularized on the American continent.

 This sushi has become a trend in Japan too over the last 20 or so years.

-An inside out sushi is known as a uramaki sushi.
+An inside-out sushi is known as uramaki sushi.
 The regular seaweed out maki sushi is known as a futomaki on the other hand.

 You will need the following ingredients ready to make this recipe:

 - nori seaweed sheets